 You have written 10,000 words or more, and it’s time to refine your writing and perfect it for the final submission.

-This is the time when you should read your paper objectively and look at how you have presented the ideas.
+This is when you should read your paper objectively and look at how you have presented the ideas.
 Is it too long?
 Are any concepts getting repeated?
 Does the paper flow logically?
 Does it need rearranging?
 Do your arguments lack balance?

 These are the kind of questions you need to explore while editing your dissertation paper.
 Regardless of when you finish drafting the paper, ensure you don’t edit it the same day.
-You must give your eyes some rest to be able to edit more effectively.
+You must give your eyes some rest to edit more effectively.

 Day 15: Do a Thorough Proofread

-Many people mistake editing and proofreading to be the same thing but that’s not true.
-While editing is about checking the flow and quality of writing, proofreading involves checking for spelling, grammatical and typing errors.
-Needless to say, both of these are equally important to submit quality, well-written papers.
+Many mistakes in editing and proofreading for being the same, but that’s not true.
+While editing is about checking the flow and quality of writing, proofreading involves checking for spelling, grammatical, and typing errors.
+Both of these are equally important to submit quality, well-written papers.

 Day 16: Ask for Feedback

 Finally, you are done with your 10,000-word undergraduate dissertation paper!
-Before you proceed for binding it, it helps to get feedback on your paper.
-Share a copy with a friend, parent or guide and get a fresh set of eyes on your writing.
+Before you bind it, it helps to get feedback on your paper.
+Share a copy with a friend, parent, or guide and get a fresh set of eyes on your writing.
 They may be able to point out loopholes or flaws that can give you perspective and help you improve the piece further.

-We understand how challenging dissertation writing can be and the impact it has on your grades.
+We understand how challenging dissertation writing can be and its impact on your grades.
 If you are lucky, you will have 16 days to stick to this plan and complete it on time.
-However, there are instances when students are so caught up in their busy schedule that they are unable to find time to even begin their paper.
+However, there are instances when students are so caught up in their busy schedules that they cannot even find time to begin their papers.
 Found yourself in a similar situation and need help writing a 10,000-word undergraduate dissertation?
-Don’t panic – hire our professional dissertation writer.
+Don’t panic – try our thesis writing service.